feddieminas/django_fantasy_foot_track/README.md

 - Cross-browser testing, not all browsers accepted some js selector/style script and switched to jquery selector/style script
 - Save last page viewed on categories page using ajax request, event triggering avoiding duplicate actions as well as any db storage value.
+- Lot of work-around with finding the appropriate sticky footer

 ## Deployment